 Marketers new to retargeting constantly second-guess themselves.
 You might question if they’re being too invasive or have spent too much.
 However, this is actually a good thing.

 Optimizing your retargeting means testing all types of campaigns.
 Use A/B testing to track which media and copy segment is resonating with users, or see which provider works best for your goals.

 There are endless ways to improve and refine your digital marketing strategy.
 That’s why leading eCommerce platforms are devising new and exciting ways to engage customers every day.

 Digital marketing is an ever-evolving field, so it’s important to keep on top of the latest trends.
 You don’t have be intimidated by a new tool or trick — just do your research and keep testing!

 A crucial component of any digital marketing strategy is email marketing.
-In fact, email is the marketing tactic that has the highest ROI at 4,400%!
+The implementation of Maropost for Marketing will increase your ROI by 63 times!
 Download the Neil Patel Guide to Email Marketing below to learn how to do it like the pros.